-The Unified Android THEOplayer SDK uses modularized features, which means there is a base SDK that can handle basic playback and additional feature integrations are provided as separate modules that can be added as desired.
+The THEOplayer iOS 5.0 SDK uses modularized features, which means there is a base SDK that can handle basic playback and additional feature integrations are provided as separate modules that can be added as desired.
 This approach gives more flexibility and results in a reduced application size, since non-required parts are not included in the build of the application.

-For example, the base SDK is provided by:
+For example, the core SDK is provided by:

 Meanwhile, additional features such as Google IMA and Google Cast are provided by:

-As shown in the previous section, importing additional integration modules can be done by simply adding the dependency in the
+As shown in the previous section, importing additional integration modules can be done by simply adding the dependency to your swift source file.

-It is required to keep the Unified Android base SDK and all the required feature modules on the same version number.
+It is required to keep the THEOplayer core SDK and all the required feature modules on the same version number.

 For example one should not import